Woman would have died 'in extreme pain'

 The prosecutor claimed she was an "active participant" in a "murderous course of conduct".

+Frances McMenamin, defending, said to jurors: "Who is it that hates Sharon?
+Who is it that does nothing for her in the last part of her life?"

+The lawyer added: "All the evidence...does it not become apparent that there is one person and one person only who stands guilty [of the murder charge]."

-The murder charge alleges Sharon Greenop was repeatedly struck with object or objects and had her neck compressed.
+The charge alleges Sharon Greenop was repeatedly struck with object or objects and had her neck compressed.

 It is said injuries were also inflicted by means unknown and that there was a failure to obtain medical help.